Tejaswini4119/PhishVault/README.md

 PhishVault was built with the following principles:

-- **Division of Responsibilities:** Clear separation between frontend (UI/UX, logic) and backend (infrastructure, processing).
+- **Division of Responsibilities:** Clear separation between frontend (UI/UX, logic) and backend (infrastructure, orchestration, processing).
 - **Simplicity over Complexity:** Every feature was built with clarity and future maintainability in mind.
 - **Rapid Prototyping:** Fast iteration cycles with structured API tests and modular rollouts.
 - **Security Focused:** Every decision, from Puppeteer isolation to verdict logic, was grounded in real-world threat behavior.

 ---

 > _“PhishVault isn’t just a project.
-It’s a demonstration of what a small, well-coordinated team can build with intent, trust, and a shared goal: to make phishing analysis accessible, accurate, and efficient.”_
+It’s a demonstration of what a small, well-coordinated team can build with purpose, trust, and a shared goal: to make phishing analysis accessible, accurate, and efficient.”_

 ---